GarveyMak123/Slave-to-the-Algorithm/week 6/README.md

 The FUSE* team has always strived to create stories and unique experiences to balance art, science, and technology.

 EVERYTHING IN EXISTENCE guides the viewer through a different reality experience, feeling themselves as a part of existence.
 The work uses a combination of visual and sound.
 Data from viewer interaction, social networks, and sound is processed in real-time, meaning the work itself is continually changing and ultimately creates a connection with the viewer.
 From the video, I could feel a sense of mystery moving forward in my brain.
-I think it's the combination of the visual and the sound of the work that works.
+I think it's the impact of the combination of visuals and sound.